 And that’s it.
-The installation process of PWA is pretty quick so you should see a Spotify icon instantly on the desktop.
+The installation process of PWA is pretty quick so you should see a Spotify icon immediately after on the desktop.

 PWA vs Desktop App: What’s The Difference?

 You might be catching yourself wondering, why try PWA when Spotify already has a desktop app?
-We, too, asked the same question; spurred by which we then started working on this article in order to deliver the best answer to music-lovers out there.
+The same question was asked by us and spurred by which we then started working on this article in order to deliver the best possible answer to music-lovers out there.
 One thing for certain, we can tell you, is that Spotify has really stepped up their game with their PWA version.